 This program is a collaboration between non-profit organizations and several colleges including College of Arts and Sciences, Engineering, Business, & Applied Medicine. lt is currently sponsored by the College of Engineering and the Tony R. Wells Foundation with a goal to become self-sustaining through commercialization of products designed for people with disabilities.

 Exposing students to real world engineering design problems is the goal of this program.
 And, students find this type of project challenging and fulfilling because they contribute to a real problem with a real company.
 Students’ learning is further enhanced through client design reviews, sharing of historical information, and contribution of domain-specific knowledge.
-One of the primary learning objectives is to practice a formal design process.
-This approach incorporates the following elements into the program of study:

-Further Objectives include the development of professional skills:
+Development of professional skills:

 Developing professional skills to improve students' awareness of the engineering practice enhances the overall competence of students and provides lifelong learning skills including proficiency in: